dennysyahrul393/RTOS/README.md

-Here is the updated `README.md` with the additional information about using a pushbutton and potentiometer with ADC, which are read through the serial interface on a PC:

----

 # RTOS-Based Program for STM32F1

 This project is an RTOS-based firmware designed for the STM32F1 series microcontroller.
 It uses the CMSIS-RTOS and HAL libraries for managing tasks, peripherals, and hardware abstraction.
 The program includes functionality to read inputs from a pushbutton and a potentiometer (via ADC) and send data to a PC through the serial interface.